fluxcd/flux2/tests/azure/README.md

 but use different keys.

 The [shared](./terraform/shared) Terraform creates long running cheaper infrastructure that is used across all tests.
-This includes a Key Vault which contains an ssh key and Azure DevOps Personal Access Token which cant be created automatically.
+This includes a Key Vault which contains an ssh key and Azure DevOps Personal Access Token which cannot be created automatically.
 It also includes an Azure Container Registry which the forked [podinfo](https://dev.azure.com/flux-azure/e2e/_git/podinfo) repository pushes an Helm Chart and Docker image to.

 The [aks](./terraform/aks) Terraform creates the AKS cluster and related resources to run the tests.
 It creates the AKS cluster, Azure DevOps repositories, Key Vault Key for Sops, and Azure EventHub.
 The resources should be created and destroyed before and after every test run.
-Currently the same state is reused between runs to make sure that resources are left running after each test run.
+Currently, the same state is reused between runs to make sure that resources are left running after each test run.

 ## Tests

-Each test run is intiated by running `terraform apply` on the aks Terraform, it does this by using the library [terraform-exec](github.com/hashicorp/terraform-exec).
+Each test run is initiated by running `terraform apply` on the aks Terraform, it does this by using the library [terraform-exec](github.com/hashicorp/terraform-exec).
-It then reads the output of the Terraform to get credentials and ssh keys, this means that a lot of the communication with the Azure API is offest to
+It then reads the output of the Terraform to get credentials and ssh keys, this means that a lot of the communication with the Azure API is offset to
 Terraform instead of requiring it to be implemented in the test.

 The following tests are currently implemented: